pgmodeler/pgmodeler/README.md

 Change Log
 ----------

-[ v0.3.4 ]
+[ v0.4.0 ]

+Attention: The v0.4.0 is in alpha stage so the change log can be modified at any moment when new bug fixes / features is implemented.
+This stable 0.4.0 has no release date yet because all the code is being refactored meaning that the new version will be completely decoupled from previous versions.

+* [New]: the user now can add relationships only creating foreign keys on tables (fk relationships).
-* [New]: added chinese UI translation (provided by [gjunming](https://github.com/gjunming)).
+* [New]: added a french UI translation (provided by [toorpy](https://github.com/toorpy)).
-* [New]: added basic support for PostGiS 2.0 only data types: box2d, box3d, geometry and geography (suggested by [george-silva](https://github.com/george-silva) on [issue#28](https://github.com/pgmodeler/pgmodeler/issues/28))(EXPERIMENTAL).
-Note: when using these data types make sure that PostGiS extension is installed on database cluster since pgModeler WILL NOT install it automatically or generate the command to do it!
-* [New]: added a model restoration feature to reopen models after unexpected quit (crash).
-* [New]: added a crash handler to pgModeler.
-Now signal SIGSEGV is trapped (in most cases) and the crash handler pops up permiting the user to generate an error report.
-(EXPERIMENTAL)
-* [New]: to facilitate the error reporting exceptions stack now can be showed in text format.
-Users can post the complete error stack when creating an issue.
-* [New]: icon added to pgModeler executable (Windows only)
-* [Change]: update on pt_BR translation file.
-* [Change]: removed "pgmodeler" prefix from translation files.
+* [Change]: relationship validation method now removes fk relationships when the foreign keys that gerenates is no longer exists.
+* [Change]: copy/cut/delete commands does not manipulates system objects like schema public and languages C, SQL and plpgsql.
+* [Fix]: corrected bug that was removing fk relationships when pasting objects.
+* [Fix]: corrected SQL syntax error of 'timestamp with time zone'.
-* [Change]: added the field "Underline" on textbox editing form.
+* [Fix]: corrected constraint type showing on editing form.
+* [Fix]: corrected bug on cyrillic typed enums and check constraints expressions.
-* [Fix]: corrected the "AlwayOnTop" bug on model overview widget. ([issue#30](https://github.com/pgmodeler/pgmodeler/issues/30))
+* [Fix]: corrected bug on enumeration type editing form.
-* [Fix]: little fix on startup scripts.
-Corrected de PGMODELER_ROOT on both Linux and Windows systems. ([issue#29](https://github.com/pgmodeler/pgmodeler/issues/29))
-* [Fix]: corrected the referece to environment variables PGMODELER_*.
-Now pgModeler search for necessary paths on current directory if some of these variables are not set.
-* [Fix]: corrected the validation of UTF-8 names that have 3 bytes length.
-* [Fix]: corrected the sources path reference on project (.pro) files.
-Now lupdate command do not generates empty TS files.
-* [Fix]: corrected a bug that was causing crash where user try to edit protected objects.
+* [Fix]: corrected bug on 'truncate' table privilege code generation.
+* [Fix]: corrected column default value code generation.
+* [Fix]: dummyplugin build process corrected on Windows.
-* [Fix]: corrected the exhibition of UTF-8 messages on ```throw``` statements.
+* [Fix]: corrected bug on column comment code generation.
+* [Fix]: corrected bug that was deleting two tables at once.

 The complete change log can be found on [CHANGELOG.md](https://github.com/pgmodeler/pgmodeler/blob/master/CHANGELOG.md) file.